 So why do we do it?
 Why are people with power so afraid of using it?

 at the mercy of themselves

 But what if we never fight for as much as people really need?
 What if the space that I occupy is taking up sufficient oxygen to snuff out the efforts of others?
 What if I’m the Pete Buttigieg of the non-profit world?
 What if our progressive values are just milquetoast centrism?
-What if we’re stifling actual good ideas with our own narrow-minded approach? (side note: one of Buttigieg’s campaign slogans is “win the era,” so thanks Pete for making me regret another of my taglines).
+What if we’re stifling actual good ideas with our own narrow-minded approach? (side note: one of Buttigieg’s campaign slogans is “win the era,” so thanks Pete for making me regret another of my too-similar taglines).

 what’s worked for me